Decreasing Term Insurance vs Level Term Insurance

 In most situations, you could have bought a 30 year $300,000 level term life insurance policy for the same amount of premium.
 That term policy would still pay out $300,000, even though your mortgage is down to $50,000.

+Now, contrast that to the price you may have been quoted on your decreasing term life insurance rates.
 Life insurance mortgage protection from probably the same lender or banking institution you got your loan from is expensive.

 One reason for the elevated cost is due to the policy having very little underwriting.
 Very little underwriting means the insurance company knows very little about your health.
 And when an insurance company knows very little about your health, your premium is going to be high—much higher in fact than similar fully underwritten level term life insurance.